VictorRodriguez/compilers-lecture/labs/03/README.md

 The objective of this lab is the creation of lexical analyzer of ac.

-A valid line of code in ac coudl be:
+A valid line of code in ac could be:

 ```
 // basic code